bensig/benobi-one-src/content/posts/actually-get-ord-to-index-bitcoin.md

 Now you can run `ord server` - if you set it up with the ord shell script I created above, it will use `RUST_LOG=debug` so you can actually see what's happening when you run the server or any commands.

+Bonus fun - now your server is probably getting pegged with SYN attacks and all kinds of crap - bc, you know, Bitcoin...

+I'd recommend setting up `fail2ban` with some filters like this: https://github.com/ansell/fail2ban-filters

 Happy ordinaling!